Complex normalizing flows can almost be information K\"ahler-Ricci flows: Our primary contribution

-The framework we just established is not as easily extended in the continuous case because the continuous case obeys the instantaneous change of variables and implicitly uses a Wirtinger Jacobian but not explicitly.
+The framework we just established is not as easily extended in the continuous case because the continuous case obeys the instantaneous change of variables and implicitly uses Wirtinger Jacobian and its variations but not explicitly.
 Instead, our argument that the above holds in the continuous case resides in the fact that a discrete normalizing flow matches a continuous normalizing flow in the continuum limit \cite{chen2019neuralordinarydifferentialequations} \cite{salman2018deepdiffeomorphicnormalizingflows}.

+To reiterate, the expectation is taken with respect to $p$ but the interior uses $q$.
+Thus, this is unconventional in Fisher metric literature; however, by what we established earlier, it is still a valid metric by the mixed Wirtinger derivative and the plurisubharmonic qualities.
+For example, the concept of a metric being compatible with a cross-entropy Hessian

+is not entirely new in literature \cite{shoham2025flatnessall}, thus our techniques are reconciled with these existing Fisher-Rao alternatives.